acoustep/mitchs.pw/source/read/2015-01-08-simple-search-with-laravel-and-elasticsearch.html.markdown

 * well
 * together

-The stop analyzer that separates commas will group them like this
+The stop analyzer that separates commas will group them like this:

 * I love laravel
 * ElasticSearch and Laravel work well together.